Minnesota Physician Leadership Institute

 Healthcare Financial Accountability

-Using a simulation and case study, this session will present the basic principles of accounting and finance as they pertain to the healthcare industry.
-Participants will leave with an understanding of how investors view their organization and its cash flows and how time affects the value of those cash flows.
+Using a simulation and case study, this session will present the basic principles of Accounting and Finance as they pertain to the healthcare industry.
+Students should expect to leave understanding how investors view their organization and its cash flows and how time affects the value of those cash flows.

 Inclusive Leadership